bobschi/lebobs.ch/_posts/2014-02-04-autodeploy.md

 ---

 Today, I set up autodeploy for my blog as per [this tutorial](http://www.grobmeier.de/autodeploy-jekyll-28012014.html).
 It will pull any merges I push to bitbucket.
 I have also set up a github mirror.
 Uhm.
 Boring stuff, but still.
 I'm also kinda shocked that this baby's repo already has around 25Mb ...

+P.S.: If you follow that tutorial make sure to turn off mail for this cronjob in crontab.
+Or run it via daemontools/runwhen.
+It might migrate this there, but let's see how this works.